 In the upper right hand corner of the Company Snapshot screen, you can click on “Licensing and Insurance” to obtain insurance information, including the amount of coverage they have on file.
 As a general rule, regulated trucking companies are required to have a minimum of $750,000 per person of liability insurance coverage.

-For my subscribing lawyers who are reading this, please note that by clicking on “Blanket Company” in the bottom left hand corner under Licensing and Insurance,” you can obtain the agents for service of process.
-If you return to the Company Snapshot page and click on “SMS Results” in the top right corner, you will access additional information from the Safety Management System (SMS concernting the safety scores of the trucking company).
+For my subscribing lawyers who are reading this, please note that by clicking on “Blanket Company” in the bottom left-hand corner under Licensing and Insurance,” you can obtain the agents for service of process.
+If you return to the Company Snapshot page and click on “SMS Results” in the top right corner, you will access additional information from the Safety Management System (SMS concerning the safety scores of the trucking company).